Davey8716/Youtube-Endless-Scroll-Blocker/README.md

 %LOCALAPPDATA%\YouTube Endless Scroll Blocker\settings.json
 ```

+The **Start with Windows** preference is saved in the same file and uses the current user's standard Windows Run entry.
+Scheduled tasks created by the user are not changed.

-The master Turn Off / Turn On control is session-only and does not change those saved choices.
+The master Turn Off / Turn On control and timed pauses are session-only and do not change those saved choices.
+Closing the app discards an active pause.

 ## Development